 and Jon Millman

-This is the ninth in a series of articles geared toward winning at college fantasy football.
+This is the ninth in a series of articles geared toward winning your college fantasy football leagues.

 9th Commandment - Thou Shall NOT Draft a Kicker or Team Defense Too Early

 Do not select a Defense until at least half of the owners in your league have selected one, unless Defenses play a huge role in your league (and even then try and hold out as long as possible).

 There are always one or two teams that feel the need to go out and get the best Defense.
 They think that the team with the best D from last year did great, and he's going to do that this year.
 The problem with that is predicting the top Defense can be harder than it looks.

 If you go back over the last decade only a few teams have consistently been great Fantasy Defenses.
 It's generally hard to repeat as the top fantasy D. So we prefer to play the odds and NOT take a Defense early and instead look to get any one or two of our top 10 Defenses.
 Sometimes we follow this strategy and end up getting a D we want in nearly the last round.